Musharraf1519/Data_Analysis_Projects/README.md

-# 📅 Day 1: Setup & Project Planning
+# 📊 Data Analysis Projects

+A collection of five end-to-end data analysis projects covering sales performance, web traffic analytics, customer segmentation, financial insights, and product return patterns.

+This repository includes datasets, cleaned files, scripts/notebooks, and visuals for each project.

+---

 ## 🧠 Objective

-Set up the required tools and environments for all four data analysis projects and finalize datasets.
-This stage ensures a consistent foundation across tools and data sources for smooth execution in the coming days.
+Set up the required tools and environments for all five data analysis projects and finalize datasets.
+This stage ensures a consistent foundation across tools and data sources for smooth execution.

 ---